kubedb/docs/docs/reference/cli/kubectl-dba_data_drop_mysql.md

 ---
 ## kubectl-dba data drop mysql

-Verify rows in a MySQL database
+ Drop data from mysql

 ### Synopsis

-Use this cmd to verify data in a mysql object
+Use this cmd to drop data from a mysql database

 ```
 kubectl-dba data drop mysql [flags]